-Project Name Method 6-6 Trout and Native Fish Spawning Habitat bodies that serve as spawning sites for brown and rainbow trout and native fish.
-65 Resources will be directed towards the most significant sites.
-Waterways body△ owners will be provided with advice and financial/project management assistance to carry out enhancement and protection measures including fencing, planting, replacement of perched culverts providing fish passage animal) control.
+Project Name Method 6-6 5 Trout and Native Fish Spawning Habitat 57 Project Description 5 The Regional Council and other agencies will work with landowners to protect and enhance waterways bodies_2 and parts of waterways bodies_2 that serve as spawning sites for brown and rainbow trout and native fish.
+Resources will be directed towards the most significant sites.
+Waterways body2 owners will be provided with advice and financial/project management assistance to carry out enhancement and protection measures including fencing, planting, replacement of perched culverts providing fish passage2 and pest (plant and pest animal) control.
 The Regional Council will seek funding from third parties to assist with this project method.
 The effectiveness of the protection and enhancement works will be monitored.
-The project method will include publicity to increase public awareness about the importance of trout and native fish.
-65 Who The Regional Council, Territorial Authorities , Fish and Game and funding agencies including He Tini Awa Trust, Department of Conservation, landowners .
-65 Links to Policy This project method links to implements Policyies 6-2, 6-27 and 6-30.
-Target The top 30 of the top trout spawning habitat sites and native fish habitat spawning sites 65 are actively managed, including protection and/or enhancement measures, within 10 years of this Plan becoming operative.
+The project method 5 will include publicity to increase public awareness about the importance of trout and native fish.
+57